crawl/crawl/crawl-ref/docs/crawl_manual.rst

 5 or Shift-Numpad 5
   Long resting, until both health and magic points are full.

-Resting is the only way to get rid of manticore spikes, but is otherwise indistinguishable from any other action; healing, magic point restoration, etc, proceed at the same rate, whether you're resting or not.
+Resting is generally indistinguishable from any other action; healing, magic point restoration, etc, proceed at the same rate, whether you're resting or not.
+A few specific spells can be 'channeled' via the rest key for ongoing effects, as mentioned in their descriptions.

 Dungeon interaction
 ----------------------------------------